 Nursing Homes, Assisted Living, and Multi-Care Facilities Reporting Outbreaks of COVID-19

 The numbers (counts) associated with each outbreak represent both residents and staff, and are based on the information in VEDSS and VOSS.
+The number of cases and deaths listed per facility are cumulative counts for the COVID-19 pandemic.
 If fewer than 5 cases or between 0 and 5 deaths are associated with a facility, the counts will be represented by an asterisk (*) in order to preserve patient anonymity.

 This information is intended to provide awareness of COVID-19 outbreaks among a vulnerable population.
 The presence of an outbreak does not indicate a facility’s given capacity to care for their residents.